Amourspirit/python_ooo_dev_tools/docs/odev/part2/chapter06.rst

         .. cssclass:: tab-none

             .. group-tab:: None

+There also is a :py:meth:`.Write.set_footer` method in |odev| that allows for the passing of a list of styles to format the footer.

 The header's XText_ reference is retrieved via the page style's ``HeaderText`` property, and a cursor is created local to the header: